-^[1] For these calculations, the housing, office, and retail developments are assumed to utilize existing spaces.
+[1] For these calculations, the parking costs for housing and commercial spaces are assumed to be provided as structured parking.
+Site plan shows 799 structured parking spaces and 160 retained surface spaces.

 [2] Based on CoStar market research for smaller units, with 10% premium for new construction.